sriharini-dev/sriharini-dev/README.md

-👋 Hi, I'm Sriharini!
+Hi, I'm Sriharini!
-I'm a student with a keen interest in mobile app development and an eagerness to learn and grow in the tech world.
-Currently, I'm diving into:
+I'm a passionate student specializing in:

-📱 Mobile App Development: Crafting sleek and functional mobile experiences.
+📱 Mobile App Development
+Crafting sleek and intuitive mobile experiences.

+🌐 Node.js
-🌐 Node.js: Building scalable and high-performance server-side applications.
+Building scalable and high-performance server-side applications.

+🗄️ MongoDB
-🗄️ MongoDB: Working with NoSQL databases for flexible and efficient data management.
+Managing data with flexible and efficient NoSQL databases.

-🧩 TypeScript: Leveraging type safety to write more reliable and maintainable code.
+🧩 TypeScript
+Ensuring code reliability and maintainability with type safety.

-As a code learner, I’m always exploring new technologies and tackling exciting challenges.
-Feel free to browse my repositories and connect with me if you’re interested in collaboration or discussing tech!
+I’m always exploring new technologies and embracing exciting challenges.
+Feel free to browse my repositories and connect with me for collaboration or tech discussions!